webmeshproj/webmesh-cni/examples/multi-cluster/README.md

 Launch a debug container in the second cluster and you should be able to curl the `whoami` app in the first cluster.
 At the time of writing, Kubernetes does not honor custom DNS servers provided by a CNI plugin, so we need to resolve the address on the other side manually.
-You can optionally configure your pods to use the host system for DNS resolution and tell the CNI to write its DNS server to the local resolv.conf file.
-This is possible with the `--host.network.write-resolve-conf` flag on the CNI plugin.
+You could also update your `Corefile` to forward requests to the local node.

 ```bash
 # Lookup the service IP of the whoami service in the first cluster.